 Q. Is knee replacement detected by a metal detector?

 A. Yes.
 You should collect a credit card shaped certificate from the orthopaedic office certifying that you’ve had knee replacement.
 This can be shown to the security staff.

 Over 14 million people in India are afflicted with Knee Osteoarthritis, which is the most common form of arthritis.
 To mark the occasion of 'World Bone and Joint week', orthopedic consultants in the capital are trying to reiterate various ways to deRead more

-Mr. L. C. Jain from New Delhi got treated at BLK Hospital by Dr. Pradeep Sharma from BLK Centre for Orthopaedics, Joint Reconstruction & Spine SurgeryRead more View all Testimonials...
+Mr. Hemant Dua from Haryana got treated at BLK Hospital for Arthroscopic ACL Reconstruction of Knee by Dr. Yash Gulati from Orthopaedics, Joint Reconstruction & Spine SurgeryRead more View all Testimonials...

 Technology facilitates correct diagnosis of various ailments for best and shortest road to recovery.
 Get a closer glimpse of our cutting-edge-technology in the gallery below.